Maria-Wiatr/Report_AWSD/README.md

 <details>
 <summary><strong>Reference 5 – Semantic Model: Tables and Columns</strong></summary>

-This reference lists all tables and columns in the Power BI semantic model, including data types and descriptions.
+This reference lists all tables and columns in the Power BI semantic model, organised by keys, attributes, and core analytical measures.

 | Table | Keys | Attributes | Core Analytical Measures |
 |---|---|---|---|